 Kubernetes has revolutionized the way organizations deploy and manage their applications and infrastructure.
 With its powerful orchestration capabilities, Kubernetes makes it easier to deploy, scale, and manage containerized applications.
-Enterprise platform teams are increasingly building internal developer platforms using Kubernetes as the foundational technology.
+Enterprise platform engineering teams are increasingly building internal developer platforms using Kubernetes as the foundational technology.
 However, as Kubernetes infrastructure grows in size and complexity, it becomes challenging to manage it securely and efficiently.
-Platform teams struggle to prevent cluster sprawl and it becomes challenging to ensure consistency across their fleet of clusters.
+Platform engineering teams struggle to prevent cluster sprawl and it becomes challenging to ensure consistency across their fleet of clusters.
 This is where policy-as-code comes in, providing several benefits for Kubernetes clusters.

 What is Policy-as-code?